• Skip to primary navigation

 Notes

-• If you are using big variety soya chunks chop them into half before using it for recipes.
+• Cut big chunks - If you are using big size soya, chop them into half before adding into recipe, it mixes better with masala.

 Nutrition Facts